- Bring your COVID vaccination card

 PRIOR TO SURGERY

 All patients must arrange for a responsible adult driver (over the age of 18) to remain in the Surgery Center during the entire stay.
 Your driver must have a valid driver’s license.
-Failure to have a driver could result in delay or cancellation of your procedure; taxi cab, bus, and other forms of public transportation are only acceptable only if you have adult companion with you.
+Failure to have a driver could result in delay or cancellation of your procedure; taxi cab, bus, and other forms of public transportation are only acceptable only if you have an adult companion with you.

 You may receive a phone call from a pre-admission nurse.
 You will be asked questions about the medications you take and their dosages, your medical history, and your surgical history.
 Please follow your physician’s instructions if you received a pre-admission phone call from the Surgery Center.